|

 1/2 cup clam juice

-2 pounds fresh, live, steamer clams in shells, such as Manila
+2 pounds fresh, live, steamer clams in shells, such as Manila variety

 washed 1/4 cup matchstick-cut carrot